-Processing the increased number of permits in a timely manner has been a challenge for the department.
-As a result, during 2005 and 2006 NDEQ committed resources to address these concerns.
+Processing the increased number of permits in a timely manner has been an ongoing challenge for the department.
+During 2005 and 2006 NDEQ committed resources to address these concerns in the Air Division.
 The NDEQ invited persons from government and industry to help it improve its internal air permitting processes.
 A key component of this process improvement initiative involved a review of existing procedures and permitting processes and a proactive analysis seeking ways to improve the process.